MihaiEros/WatchOS-Icons/README.md

 I am a huge fan of https://makeappicon.com, I use it for almost every iOS app I have to.

 Unfortunately, they have to update their Assets for Watch, Watch Extension and Watch Complication for Watch OS 4 and Xcode 9.

-While waiting for them to fix their scripts, I developed this tiny ruby script which generates the Assets correct for Watch OS 4.
+While waiting for them to fix their scripts, I developed this tiny ruby script which generates the Assets correctly for Watch OS 4.

 **USAGE**